REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Jimsonweed Datura stramoniumcommon thorn-apple, devil's snare, devil's cucumber: a toxic species of nightshade

-Spotted Joe-Pye weed Eupatorium maculatum CF
+Spotted Joe-Pye weed Eupatorium maculatum CFM

 Spotted knapweed Centauria biebersteinii Pink, and rare white variant CF